-The Fund has a sustainable development objective, in accordance with Article 9 of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation - "SFDR").
-Information on responsible investment can be found in the annex to this prospectus c) Description of asset categories and financial contracts as well as their contribution to the investment objective being achieved
+The Fund promotes environmental and/or social characteristics, in accordance with Article 8 of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation - "SFDR").
+Information on socially responsible investment is provided in the environmental and/or social characteristics annex below, and can be found on www.carmignac.com.

+c) Description of asset categories and financial contracts as well as their contribution to the investment objective being achieved